EliasOenal/verity/doc/cciEncryption.md

       RELATES_TO field.
 5) Discard the Cube as not decryptable.

+### Properties
 This decryption algorithm has the following properties:
 * Simple and universal, works for any well-formed CCI encrypted message
 * Deterministic, i.e. the receiver can always either decrypt the message, or determine that it is not decryptable.
 * Cheap, as it requires a maximum of one key derivation, and does not require key derivation for well-formed messages based on a known shared secret.
-  It also only requires a number of symmetric operations (decryptions, hashes) in the same order as the number of key distribution slots.
+  The number of symmetric decryption operations required is O(n²) with n being the number of key distribution slots.
+This could be reduced to O(n) by restricting the number of key distribution slots to a limited amount of values.

 ## Handling large numbers of recipients
 All key distribution information must always be included in the first Cube